troglobit/finit/doc/plugins.md

         set noindex

+  To change the index used by the plugin:

+        set index 1234

-  **Note:** unlike the traditional .conf `module` directive, which load any listed module immediately, this plugin creates standard `taks` directives which load the module(s) in the background.
-As long as the `modprobe` program is found in the path, these tasks will always return `[ OK ]` at boot.
-Check the actual status using `initctl`.
+  **Note:** unlike the traditional .conf `module` directive, which load any listed module immediately, this plugin creates a background `task` which load the module(s) in the background.
+The program is modprobe, `/sbin/modprobe`, which you can override per .conf file:

+        set modprobe /path/to/maybe-a-modprobe-wrapper

+  Since these tasks run in the background, they usually return `[ OK ]` at boot, unless the modprobe tool does not exist.
+Check syslog for warnings and the actual status of the operation using `initctl`.

 * *netlink.so*: Listens to Linux kernel Netlink events for gateway and interfaces.
 These events are then sent to the Finit service monitor